 No matter what browser you are using on your Mac, Safari, Chrome or Opera, when you are browsing some webs, the more tabs you open on your browser, the more memory storage it takes up, and more slowly your computer works.
 If don’t believe it, you can launch Activity Monitor (Steps: Macintosh HD > Applications > Folder of Utilities > Activity Monitor) to check it.

 – For Safari users: Click Safari on left hand of desktop > Clear History and Website Data > All History > Clear History.

 – For Chrome users: Click Chrome on left hand of desktop > Clear Browsing Data > the beginning of time > Select the items you want to clear > Clear browsing data.

 – For Firefox Users: Launch Firefox > Click History on the upper left corner of your desktop > Select the history you want to remove > Click Setting > Select Delete button.

 – For Opera Users: Click Opera at the left hand of your desktop > Click Clear Private Data > Select the browsing data you want to delete > Click Clear Browsing Data.

-Also Read: How to clear All History on Mac >
+Also Read: How to Free up Space on Mac >

-Note: When you clearing browsing history and cookies from some browser, you can choose to keep password, or you will input them again when you visit the webpages you logged in before.
+When you clearing browsing history and cookies from some browser, you can choose to keep the password, or you will input them again when you visit the webpages you logged in before.

 – Remove unused Apps from Dock: Select the App > Right click this App > Select Options > Remove from Dock.